rafalpienkowski/d-commerce/README.md

 ### Running projects

-I prepated the dedicated tasks for VS Code and Rider's IDEs.
+I prepared the dedicated tasks for VS Code and Rider's IDEs.

 VS Code